atetlaw/Typical/README.md

 }
 ```

-Now you can create 3 instances of the struct:
+Now you can create 3 instances of your struct:

 ```swift
 let isEqualTo8 = TypicalInt { $0 == 8 }